ismael-arias/nytpi-sass-utils/README.md

 ```

 ### `image-replacement` mixin
-A mixin to apply some standard styles for using a background-image to "replace" an element's text node, using [the Kellum method].
+A mixin to apply some standard styles for using a background-image to "replace" an element's text node, using [the Kellum method](http://www.zeldman.com/2012/03/01/replacing-the-9999px-hack-new-image-replacement/).

 ### `disable-text-selection` (on iOS) mixin